iSnow/StypeSafe/README.md

     00,30 * * * * <path-to-worker-directory>/stypesafe.sh

-This will run stypesafe.jar every half hour.
+This will run stypesafe.jar every 30 minutes.

 5) Point your browser to the index.html file and wait till the cronjob retrieves new versions.
 Errors are logged to `stypi.error.log` in the worker directory where a `log.txt` captures all the conversation between stypesafe.jar and the Stypi webserver if you need to debug your setup.